-Until recently very little was known about the artist Hilma af Klint, but there is growing scholarship that supports the fact that she was the world’s first modern abstract painter, predating Kandinsky, Malevich, or Mondrian by nearly a decade.
+Until recently very little was known about the artist Hilma af Klint, but there is growing scholarship that supports the fact that she was the world’s first modern abstract painter, predating Wassily Kandinsky, Kazmir Malevich, or Piet Mondrian by nearly a decade.

 Born in Sweden into an aristocratic family of naval officers in 1862, she chose not to marry.
 She studied at the Academy of Fine Arts in Stockholm and became an accomplished landscape and portrait artist.
 This was her public art and the way in which she earned her living; but her life’s work remained a separate practice.

 There was a great fascination for invisible phenomena at this time.
 This can be seen in relation to scientific discoveries, such as x- rays that could reveal internal human organs and electromagnetic waves that led to the development of radio and telephony.